MYSTERY SCIENCE THEATER 3000

 • Servo mentions hamdingers under his breath as he looks for his interociter.

-• One of the most surprising moments of the movie came with the appearance of actor John Brady, as a Metalunan taking a shower.
-Brady had never been involved with MST3K (in fact this was his first movie role) and fans were baffled by the appearance of this complete stranger.
+• One of the most surprising, and head-scratching moments of the movie came with the appearance of actor John Brady as a Metalunan taking a shower.
+Brady had never been involved with MST3K (in fact this was his first movie role) and many fans were baffled by the appearance of this complete stranger.

 • Just a shout-out to Jef or whoever built that replica of the catalog in the movie.
 Looks perfect.

-• The movie contains two three “shits” in the dialog, expressly added so that would avoid the dreaded “G” rating.
-This is another one of those decisions that, in hindsight, seems pointless.
+• The movie contains three “shits” in the dialog, expressly added so that would avoid the dreaded “G” rating.
+I’m sure this made sense at the time. but, in hindsight, doesn’t seem to have helped.

 • Obscure riff (there were a few!): They enter a room on the ship that looks to have wooden tile floors.
 Crow, in his best Henry Fonda, says “Hey the floors look great!”
 Fonda was a longtime pitchman for GAF flooring.